tsackton/taelgar/People/Tollenders/Adam Gower.md

 > A [[Tollen|Tollender]] [[Humans|human]] (he/him)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-Factor, treasurer, and agent for the Dunmar Fellowship in Tollen
+Factor, treasurer, and agent for the[[ Dunmar Fellowship]] in Tollen

-%% Status comment: Note seems reasonably complete, tagging Tim for verification  %%